-We invite you to join us as we celebrate our distinguished honorees and The Huntington’s impact as a public good.
-Your Gala support is vital to the vibrancy of our artistic, education, and community programs.
+This spring, join us as we celebrate our distinguished gala honorees and The Huntington’s vibrant cultural contributions to the City of Boston.
+Enjoy an evening of artistry and entertainment while breaking bread with those closest to us.
+Your Gala support is essential to the longevity of our artistic, education, and community programs.

 7:00 Dinner, performance, and live auction